Wild Violet Recipes – Jelly, Sugared Flowers, Ice Cream and More

 Violet Flower Ice Cubes

 Use Violet flowers in ice cubes!
 Any flower frozen in ice will immediately add appeal to any punch bowl, rocks glass or simple pitcher of ice water.
 I made these by filling my ice balls half way, allowing to freeze completely, layering my violet flowers onto frozen portion and filling the ice ball the rest of the way.
 This technique keeps the flowers suspended in the center of the ice sphere and created a beautiful effect when served in a glass with a cocktail.
+Try freezing violets into ice cubes for a pitcher of rhubarb rose sangria or or drop one into a floral gin cocktail.

 Violet Jelly